dmo575/social_website/README.md

 - /login
     - GET
         - if session: redirect to /
-        - no session: serve /login
+        - no session: serve /login VIEW
     - POST
         - if session: skip and redirect to /
         - no session: try to login